croner-i-web/progression-framework/frameworks/engineering/mobile.md

               - "I think this code could be improved by doing X, let's pair on it and I'll talk through why X is good for this"
       - level: 4
         criteria:
-          - "Can onboard new members of the team and act as a mentor for processes and project work"
+          - "Onboard new members of the team and act as a mentor for processes and project work"
           - "Proactively involve other relevant engineers"
           - "Help the growth of engineers around them through coaching and mentoring"
           - "Help their squad work together more effectively"
           - "Help groups of squads work together more effectively"
-          - "Foster effective collaboration in multi-disciplinary squads (backend, mobile, data, design, web)"
+          - "Foster effective collaboration in delivery teams"
           - "Delegate technical decisions with low risk and high reversibility"
           - "Own technical decisions with high risk and low reversibility"
         exampleCriteria: